Evergreen (Love Theme from A Star Is Born)

 "Evergreen" (also called "Love Theme from A Star Is Born") is the theme song from the 1976 film A Star Is Born.
 It was composed and performed by American singer, songwriter, actress and director Barbra Streisand with lyrics by Paul Williams, and arranged by Ian Freebairn-Smith.
-The song was released on the soundtrack album to A Star Is Born.
+The song was released on the soundtrack album for A Star Is Born.

 Background

 As composers, Streisand and Williams earned an Academy Award for Best Original Song, making Streisand the first woman to be so honored as a composer.
 She also earned a Grammy Award for Song of the Year.
 Streisand and Williams also won Golden Globes for Best Original Song.

 The song's opening couplet, "Love, soft as an easy chair; love, fresh as the morning air", almost did not appear that way.
 Williams wrote the "morning air" line first, but told Streisand to "flip those two first lines, because it sings better".

+In 2023, American Songwriter and The Guardian ranked the song number four and number three, respectively, on their lists of the greatest Barbra Streisand songs.
 Record World said that "Barbra is in fine voice."

 In 1997, the track appeared on the tribute album Diana, Princess of Wales: Tribute.